How Devon County Council websites are organised

 Each website has its own accessibility statement, to ensure we can properly describe the accessibility for each site or service.

-This accessibility statement covers the Waste and Recycling website only and does not cover the wider family of Devon County Council websites.
+This accessibility statement only covers the Waste and Recycling website at www.devon.gov.uk/wasteandrecycling and does not cover the wider family of Devon County Council websites.

 This website is run by Devon County Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: